Quarles to leave Fed's board, giving Biden another slot

 Quarles has served as the Fed’s first vice chair of supervision, which gave him wide-ranging authority over the banking system.
 In that role, he oversaw a broad loosening of some of the financial regulations that were put in place after the 2008-2009 global financial crisis and recession.

-Quarles’ deregulatory approach to the role prompted criticism from some on the Fed and from many progressives.
-It has also sparked some resistance from progressives to the expected forthcoming re-nomination of Jerome Powell as Fed chair.
+Quarles’ deregulatory approach prompted criticism from some on the Fed and from many progressives.
+It has also sparked resistance from progressives to the potential re-nomination of Jerome Powell as Fed chair.

+With Powell’s term as chair ending in February, an announcement is expected sometime this month on whether Biden will offer him a second four-year term.
+The president is considered likely to re-nominate Powell, although he could decide instead to elevate Lael Brainard, who is now the lone Democrat on the Fed’s seven-member board, to the position of chair.

+Besides Quarles’ soon-to-be vacated position on the board, a second slot is vacant and a third will open up in January, when Vice Chair Richard Clarida’s term on the board will expire.
+Counting the seat held by the Fed chair, that gives Biden a total of four potential slots to fill.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.